Special Delivery: Programming with Mailbox Types (Extended Version): Pat: A Core Language with Mailbox Types

 Rule \textsc{T-Send} types a send expression $\send{V}{m}{\seq{W}}$, where a message $\msgtag{m}$ with payloads $\seq{W}$ is sent to a mailbox $V$.
 Value $\vala$ must be a reference with type $\usablety{\tysend{\msgtag{m}}}$, meaning that it can be used to send message $\msgtag{m}$.
-The mailbox only needs to be \emph{second-class}, but subtyping means that we can also send to a first-class name.
-All payloads $\seq{V}$ must be subtypes of the types defined by the signature for message $\msgtag{m}$, and payloads must be typable under separate environments to avoid aliasing when receiving a message.
-Unlike in session-typed functional programming languages, sending is a side-effecting operation of type $\one$, and the behavioural typing is accounted for in environment composition.
+The mailbox only needs to be \emph{second-class}, but subtyping means that we can also send to a returnable name.
+All payloads $\seq{\valb}$ must be subtypes of the types defined by the signature for message $\msgtag{m}$, and payloads must be typable under separate environments to avoid aliasing when receiving a message.
+Unlike in session-typed functional programming languages, sending is a side-effecting operation of type $\one$; the behavioural typing is instead enforced using environment composition.

-Rule \textsc{T-Guard} types the expression $\guardann{\vala}{\pata}{\seq{\gd}}$, that retrieves from mailbox $\vala$ with some pattern $\pata$ using guards $\seq{\gd}$.
-The first premise ensures that under a type environment $\tyenv_1$, mailbox $V$ has type $\retty{\tyrecv{\patb}}$: the mailbox should have a receive capability with pattern $\patb$, and must be returnable.
-Demanding that the mailbox is returnable rules out use-after-free errors since we cannot use the mailbox name in the continuation.
-The second premise states that under type environment $\tyenv_2$, guards $\seq{G}$ all return a value of type $\tya$ and correspond to pattern $\patb$.
-The third premise requires that the pattern assertion $\pata$ is contained within $\patb$.
-The final premise, $\pnf{\patb}$, ensures that $\patb$ is in \emph{pattern normal form}: the pattern should be a disjunction of pattern literals.
-That is $\mbzero$, $\mbone$, or $\patconcattwo{\msgtag{m}}{\patb}$, where $\patb$ is equivalent to $\pata$ without message $\msgtag{m}$.
+Rule \textsc{T-Guard} types the expression $\guard{\vala}{\seq{\gd}}$, which retrieves from mailbox $\vala$ using guards $\seq{\gd}$.
+The first premise ensures that under a type environment $\tyenv_1$, mailbox $V$ has type $\retty{\tyrecv{\pata}}$: the mailbox should have a receive capability with pattern $\pata$, and must be returnable.
+Demanding that the mailbox is returnable rules out unsafe usage errors since we cannot use the mailbox name in the continuation.
+The second premise states that under type environment $\tyenv_2$, guards $\seq{G}$ all return a value of type $\tya$ and correspond to pattern $\pata$.
+The final premise, $\pnf{\pata}$, ensures that $\pata$ is in pattern normal form.

 Finally, rule \textsc{T-Sub} allows the use of subtyping.
 Subtyping on type environments is crucial when constructing derivations, \eg\ two patterns may have the same semantics but differ syntactically.
 Applying \textsc{T-Sub} makes it possible to rewrite mailbox types so that they can be combined by the type combination operators.
-We also allow the usual use of subsumption on return types, \eg\ allowing a value with a subtype of a function argument to be used.
+We also allow the usual use of subsumption on return types, \eg\ allowing the use of a value with a subtype of a function argument.

 \paragraph*{Guards.}